MateuszJuhasRekLsnova/dev-test/README.md

-# dev-test
+# task1
-Solution for recruitment tests
+Solution for task1